Skip to Main Content

 For details on how to plan and write your essay see https://studyskills.federation.edu.au/assessment/written-tasks/writing-essays/

-If you need help with planning and writing your essay, see a Learning skills advisor.
-Learning skills advisors are professional educators who can help you to achieve your academic goals.
+If you need help with writing your annotated bibliography see a Learning Skills Advisor (LSA).
+LSAs are professional educators who can help you achieve your academic goals.
 They are available at all campuses to work with you.
-For more details, see https://federation.edu.au/current-students/learning-and-study/get-help-on-campus/learning-skills-advisors.
-Select Making an appointment to book a one-on-one appointment and to see the other options available for assistance.
+For more details see https://federation.edu.au/current-students/learning-and-study/get-help-on-campus/learning-skills-advisors.
+Select Book with an LSA now to book a one-on-one appointment and to see the other options available for assistance.

 Your online referencing guide: FedCite